dieselrabbit/screenlogicpy/README.md

 The preferred method for retrieving updated pool data is to subscribe to updates pushed to the gateway by the ScreenLogic system.
 This reduces network traffic compared to polling, and improves responsiveness to state changes.

-To enable push updates, subscribe to a particular message code using `gateway.clients.async_subscribe(callback, message_code)`, passing a callback method to be called when that message is received, and the [message code](#supported-subscribable-messages) to subscribe to.
+To enable push updates, subscribe to a particular message code using `gateway.async_subscribe_client(callback, message_code)`, passing a callback method to be called when that message is received, and the [message code](#supported-subscribable-messages) to subscribe to.
 This function returns a callback that can be called to unsubscribe that particular subscription.

 `screenlogicpy` will automatically handle subscribing and unsubscribing as a client to the ScreenLogic protocol adapter upon the first callback subscription and last unsub respectively.